cheryld433/Reverse-Engineering-Code/README.md

 ## Files Explained
 -- CONFIG
  --- MIDDLEWARE
 * isAuthenticated.js: Restricts the routes the user is not allowed to visit until they are logged in.
-It will redirect the user to the login page until the user provides a username and password.
-Once logged in, it continues with the request.
+It will redirect the user to the login page until the user provides a username and password (`return res.redirect("/");`).
+Once logged in, it continues with the request (`return next();`).

-* config.json:
+* config.json: Transmits data between the server and the and the application.
+The files `development` object connects the application to the database (ex: mySQL workbench), the `production` object connects the application to the container based cloud (ex: Heroku).

 * passport.js:
 -- file dependent on: `'../models'`.